Cloud Data Sync

 Resoto's pluggable architecture allows it to collect data from multiple cloud providers.

-Each collector plugin includes logic to extract data from the cloud provider API and map it to Resoto's data models.
+Each collector plugin includes logic to extract data from the cloud provider API and map it to Resoto's unified data model.
 This mapping allows you to interact with resources across cloud providers in a consistent fashion.
 Each resource has

 updated_at properties, in addition to